oscarotero/Embed/README.md

 $info->code->html; //The code to embed the image, video, etc
 $info->code->width; //The exact width of the embed code (if exists)
 $info->code->height; //The exact height of the embed code (if exists)
-$info->code->ratio; //The percentage of height / width to emulate the aspect ratio using the paddings.
+$info->code->ratio; //The percentage of height / width to emulate the aspect ratio using paddings.

 $info->authorName; //The resource author
 $info->authorUrl; //The author url